victor-smirnov/jenny-old/README.md

 1. Native Fibers and Coroutines for high-performance IO.
 1. Native integration with Memoria runtime (high-performance AIO subsystem, custom memory management), Linked Data model, containers and stores.
 1. [AOP](https://en.wikipedia.org/wiki/Aspect-oriented_programming) and Contracts.
 The more formal semantics is made explicit, the better for refactoring.
-1. Safe (UB-free + memory protection) language subset (by default) for general-purpose applications development.
+1. Language profiles to enable/disable certail language features: Safe (UB-free + memory protection) language subset (by default) for general-purpose applications development, Full profile for ninjas, AOT-only profile, JIT-requiring profile, etc.
-1. Full memory access mode to hack the existance.
 1. Metaprogramming-aware refactoring tools.
 Code is alive while it can continously evolve.
 1. Clang parser integration for interoperability with C++.
 1. Versioned (Git-like) Memoria store (in-memory, on-disk) as a physical program structure (instead of a bunch of a plain text files).
 Code and embedded data are in the same place, reachable with transpiler and refactoring tools.